 For many enterprises, the legacy systems that help run day-to-day business operations, for the most part, aren’t going anywhere.
 For a plethora of reasons, one of which is increased business risk, it isn’t as easy to just rip-and-replace a legacy IT environment in favor of a newer, shinier technology platform.

-But while organizations continue to spend time and money on existing systems, 47 percent report an increasing need to integrate with cloud applications to meet business demands, according to The 2019 State of Ecosystem and Application Integration Report.
+But while organizations continue to spend time and money on existing systems, 47 percent report an increasing need to integrate with cloud applications to meet business demands like that of an ERP legacy system integration, according to The 2020 State of Ecosystem and Application Integration Report.
 And that means they have to simultaneously support both old and new systems.
 Newer cloud and SaaS technologies do offer a lot of promise, but if they are unable to integrate with your legacy environment, they are going to be yet another data silo that limits how you can view and act on the insights that data provides.

 · Inflexible integration structure